 What’s my budget?

 This may be a question you want to ask yourself earlier, rather than later.
 However, most photographers don’t post their pricing list online so it cant be hard NOT to fall in love with someone who may be out of your budget.
-In Chattanooga you can find a photographer for your wedding anywhere from free (yes, free) to $8000-$10000 with the average being around $4,000.
+In Chattanooga you can find a photographer for your wedding anywhere from free (yes, free) to $8000 with the average being around $4,000 for a full day of coverage.

-One thing to consider when evaluating experience and pricing is how many weddings a year a person shoots.
+Another thing to consider with respect to pricing is evaluating how many weddings a year a person shoots.
 If they shoot 40+ weddings a year they would be considered “high volume” and therefore might charge a little bit less than you would expect for their level of experience, however with that many clients to juggle you might expect a little less attention.
 Again, you will get what you pay for.

 Who do my other vendors recommend?